LucasBarretto86/LOVE2D_experiment/LearningLua/README.md

 Johnny
 ```

-Numeric indexed tables
+### Array - Numeric indexed tables

-Numeric indexed tables is the closes we can get to a regular Array of values, to have numeric indexes tables we have to instanciate which index by hand
+Array typically refers to a table with numerical indices used for storing ordered collections of elements, following Lua's convention of starting indices at 1.

 ```lua
 cart = {}